Frequently Asked Questions

 After 4 weeks you should be able to feel some progress in 2-3 areas of your English, for example, learning some new language which you are able to try out in conversation or writing.

-This is possible if you are at the right level, if the particular course you want to move to is running and if there are spaces in that class.
+This is possible if you are at the right level, and if there are spaces in the IELTS class.

 CESC runs open enrolment IELTS preparation courses and can run preparation courses for other exams for closed groups or on a one-to-one basis.